syncfusion-content/maui-docs/MAUI/ListView/viewappearance.md

 {% endhighlight %}
 {% endtabs %}

-The `IsVisible` model property which is bound to the second template will be enabled when tapping the item and disabled when tapping again the same item.
+The `IsVisible` model property, which is bound to the second template, will be enabled when the item is tapped and disabled when the item is tapped again.

-## show busy indicator on list view
+## Show busy indicator on list view

 The `SfListView` allows displaying the `SfBusyIndicator` when loading the bounded items.
-The busy indicator can be enabled and disabled by using `IsBusy` property.
+The busy indicator can be enabled and disabled by using the `IsBusy` property.

 Create a `IsLoading` boolean property in view model and bind it to the `IsBusy` property.
 By setting the value to `IsLoading` property, the busy indicator will be enabled and disabled into the view till the items loaded in the `SfListView`.